skrub-data/skrub/doc/development/api_vs_testing.rst

   itself is backend-specific.

-The design principle is the same in both cases: write the general case once and isolate backend differences to dedicated, clearly labelled places.
+The design principle is the same in both cases: write the general case once and isolate backend differences to dedicated, clearly labeled places.